EricWardner/ECE382_Lab07/README.md

 ###Useful Information
 To-do
 ###Sensor Test
--Maybe add video ofsensor test.
+-Maybe add video of emittor test.
 Will test using cell phone camera.
 Digital cameras pick up light in the infa red spectrum.
 It shows up as purple

 -What are good reference values??
-To-do/to-understand
+    -test with multimeter and piece of paper, create chart, convert chart using the proportion

 ###Setup of ADC10
 -what registers